MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 - [Set up collections that automatically add and remove devices based on installed update channel](build-dynamic-lean-configuration-manager.md#catch-devices-on-specific-update-channels).
 This helps you to quickly identify how many devices are running on a given channel.
 - [Set up a collection that automatically captures all devices running Microsoft 365 Apps](build-dynamic-lean-configuration-manager.md#catch-devices-running-microsoft-365-apps).
 This helps you to easily target Microsoft 365 Apps updates, especially if you support multiple update channels in your organization.
 If you have a mixed environment, such as with devices still running Office 2016, this makes proper targeting to Microsoft 365 Apps only easier as well.
 - [Set up a collection that captures all devices on update channels which your IT department doesn't support](build-dynamic-lean-configuration-manager.md#catch-devices-on-other-update-channels).
 In case you don't support all available update channels in your organization, this implementation helps you to quickly identify and mitigate any configuration drift.
+- [Set up a collection that captures all devices running outdated builds](build-dynamic-lean-configuration-manager.md#catch-devices-on-builds-below-a-certain-threshold).
+This collection will show all devices which are running a release of the Microsoft 365 Apps below a certain build.
+This can be used to quickly identify devices which are lacking updates or must be updated to a certain minimum build.

 For each scenario, you will find a detailed step-by-step guide as well as some notes on how these collections can be put to work.